robertosfield/SustainableFlightInitiative/people/RobertOsfield.md

 2000 - Present: OpenScenenGraph Project Lead, OpenGL, C++, CMake: http://www.openscenegraph.org

 2018 - Present : VulkanSceneGraph Project Lead, Vulkan, C++17, CMake: http://www.vulkanscenegraph.org

 ## Interests

+1986-2003: Hang Glider Pilot with ~800 hrs airtime.
+Wrote extensively on hang glider theory and stability in 90's on hang glider mailing list and published technical articles in SkyWings.
+In 2000's Family and business commitments became such that I didn't have the time to continue.
+Now that kids are grown up looking to get back in the air, with soaring and powered flight.

+2010-2019 Ultramarathoner : completed a range of Scottish ultras, include 5 finishes of the 95 mile West Highland Way Race.
+Unfortunately injury stopped play.

+1982 - Present : Aircraft design, as kid was inspired by 80's designs such as Hiway Alien and Explorer and began designing and building RC models.
+Once a Hang Glider pilot experimented with modifications to gliders through to design and build of radical wing warping semi-rigid hang glider.
+As time has gone on have become interested in electric powered light aircraft as well.

+2000 - Present : Concerns over pollution and climate change caused by modern way of life have become an increasing focus.
+Energy efficiency in the household and business is a constant theme.
+In 2019 began analysing UK car registrations to test Tony Seba's projection that we'd see s-curve adoption of battery electric vehicles.

+2023 - Present : Started ***Sustainable Flight Initiative*** to help foster advances in aircraft, from soaring to powered, that have low carbon footprint and low noise and air pollution.